Simon Clarke (politician): Political views

 Clarke is a strong supporter of Brexit, having voted for the UK to leave the European Union, and is a supporter of the Eurosceptic campaign Leave Means Leave.
 He called the new Brexit deal secured by Boris Johnson "marvellous news", stating that the "anti-democratic backstop" had been abolished.
 He was critical of the negotiating approach taken by Theresa May and had submitted a letter for a vote of no confidence in her leadership.

 On 6 June 2022, after a vote of no confidence in the leadership of Boris Johnson was called, Clarke announced that he would be supporting the Prime Minister, praising his leadership on Brexit, the COVID-19 pandemic and the Russian invasion of Ukraine, adding: "He has won every major election he has fought because he is a politician with the capacity both to inspire and to deliver."

 Writing in The Telegraph on 23 January 2024, Clarke called for Sunak to be replaced.
 Citing the opinion polling for the upcoming general election, Clarke stated that "Rishi Sunak is leading the Conservatives into an election where we will be massacred".

 Post-parliamentary career

 In January 2025, Clarke was appointed Director at the centre-right think tank, Onward.

 Personal life

 Clarke lives in the town of Guisborough, Teesside; and London.

 His height, 6 ft 7 in, makes him Britain's second-tallest MP and earned him the nickname "Stilts" at school.

-Prior to the 2021 autumn budget, Clarke said he would not take part in the traditional publicity photo with the Chancellor of the Exchequer as he suffers from agoraphobia.
+Prior to the 2021 autumn budget, Clarke said he would not take part in the traditional publicity photo with the Chancellor of the Exchequer as he has agoraphobia.